Sommer Ray Poses With 15 Girls Bending Over In Peach Booty Shorts

-Sommer Ray gave fans a sneak peek at her newest photoshoot for her clothing line today on Instagram.
+Sommer Ray gave fans a sneak peek at her newest photo shoot for her clothing line today on Instagram.
 And it turned out that she recruited 15 female models to take part, as they were all seen clad in the same peach outfit.
 Meanwhile, Sommer stood out in a sunflower ensemble.
-In a series of Instagram stories, the former bodybuilder shared what was happening behind-the-scenes, as she posed in the middle of the girls.
+In a series of Instagram stories, the former bodybuilder shared what was happening behind the scenes, as she posed in the middle of the girls.

 In both videos, Sommer was prominent, as she was the only one that stood up, facing the camera.
-Meanwhile, the girls faced their back to the camera, and leaned forward to show off their derrieres.
+Meanwhile, the girls faced their back to the camera and leaned forward to show off their derrieres.
 They all stood on a flight of stairs outside of an ornate building.

 The models’ outfits included a matching sports bra and booty shorts, which were white with a bright peach design.
 The design included whole and sliced peaches, with thick black straps.
 Their look was completed with white sneakers.
 Meanwhile, Sommer’s look was all about sunflowers, with a black-and-white checkered base.

-Plus, Sommer rocked a high ponytail, which she secured with a yellow scrunchie.
+Sommer rocked a high ponytail, which she secured with a yellow scrunchie.
 At the same time, the girls all wore their hair down.

 “Thanks to all the bomb babes that came thruuuuu today ily all,” said the Instagram sensation in the captions.